The Fatal Five

 For children, appropriate car seats should be used until they reach 135cm in height or are 12 years old.
 For more information on child car seats click here.

-Distracted - Using Mobile Phone While Driving
+4. Distracted by Mobile Phone

-Mobile Phone use whilst Driving is Legal if:
+Mobile Phone Use is Legal if:

 - Using a dashboard holder or mat